2021 ALSC Election

 Nominating Committee must find replacement candidates for those candidates who do not meet consent submission deadline.
 An official slate must be submitted by October 1, per the ALSC bylaws.

 September 15 is the deadline for office to receive all statements of consent.

 Office will send candidates instructions on completing the online biographical information form.
 Candidates can begin completing the online biographical forms.

-Slate informally presented at ALSC Executive Committee Meeting, and may thereafter be made public.
+Slate presented to the ALSC Executive Committee during their fall meeting, and may thereafter be made public.